thiagonevesalmeida/react-talks/README.md

 ## Deploy React project to Git Hub Pages

- 1) Create a GitHub repository for you project.
+ 1) Create a GitHub repository for your project.

  1) Open the package.json file in your project directory.
 Add a "homepage" field and specify the URL where your application will be hosted on Git Hub Pages.
-For example:"https://thiagonevesalmeida.github.io/react-talks/".
+For example: "https://thiagonevesalmeida.github.io/react-talks/".

-2) Build your React application, runing the following command: ```npm run build```
+2) Build your React application, running the following command: ```npm run build```

 Vite will generate a production-ready build of your application in the "dist" directory.